catalystneuro/ndx-binned-spikes/README.md

 )
 ```

-Where `aggregated_events_counts` is the number of repetitions of all the events for which we are aggregating data.
-For example, if we are aggregating data from two stimuli and the first stimulus appeared twice and the second stimulus appeared three times, then `aggregated_events_counts` would be 5.
+The `aggregated_events_counts` represents the total number of repetitions for all the events being aggregated.
+For example, if data is being aggregated from two stimuli where the first stimulus appeared twice and the second appeared three times, the aggregated_events_counts would be 5.

-The `event_indices` is an indicator vector which should be constructed such that `data[:, event_indices==event_index, :]` would correspond to the binned spike counts around the event with index `event_index`.
-The same data can be returned by calling the convenience method `aggregated_binned_aligned_spikes.get_data_for_event(event_index)`.
+The `event_indices` is an indicator vector that should be constructed so that `data[:, event_indices == event_index, :]` corresponds to the binned spike counts around the event with the specified event_index.
+You can retrieve the same data using the convenience method `aggregated_binned_aligned_spikes.get_data_for_event(event_index)`.

-Note as well that the timestamps need to be in ascending order and that they would map positionally to the event indices and the second dimension of the data.
-If they do not, then a `ValueError` will be raised.
-A convenience method `AggregatedBinnedAlignedSpikes.sort_data_by_timestamps(data=data, timestamps=timestamps, event_indices=event_indices)` is provided that returns the data organized as expected.
-It can be used like this:
+It's important to note that the timestamps must be in ascending order and must correspond positionally to the event indices and the second dimension of the data.
+If they are not, a ValueError will be raised.
+To help organize the data correctly, you can use the convenience method `AggregatedBinnedAlignedSpikes.sort_data_by_timestamps(data=data, timestamps=timestamps, event_indices=event_indices)`, which ensures the data is properly sorted.
+Here’s how it can be used:

 ```python
 sorted_data, sorted_timestamps, sorted_event_indices = AggregatedBinnedAlignedSpikes.sort_data_by_timestamps(data=data, timestamps=timestamps, event_indices=event_indices)

 aggregated_binned_aligned_spikes = AggregatedBinnedAlignedSpikes(
     bin_width_in_milliseconds=bin_width_in_milliseconds,
     milliseconds_from_event_to_first_bin=milliseconds_from_event_to_first_bin,